Gabriel-P-Langlois/nyu_cs101_course_material_F2023/README.md

 - Install [Jekyll](https://jekyllrb.com/) globally
 - Install the dependencies listed in the `Gemfile` by running the command, `bundle`.
 - run `bundle exec jekyll serve` or simply `jekyll serve` if that doesn't work.

+## Acknowledgements
+This course was originally designed by Amos Bloomberg.
+All course materials were forked from his [GitHub repository]{https://github.com/nyu-java-programming}.